jonesor/compadreDB/Protocol/COMPADRE_COMADRE_Data_Digitisation_Protocol.md

 2. Chamaephyte
 3. Chamaephyte
 4. Hemicryptophyte
-5. Cryptophytes, more specific: Geophyte
+5. Cryptophytes, more specifically: Geophyte
-6. Cryptophytes, more specific: Geophyte
+6. Cryptophytes, more specifically: Geophyte
-7. Cryptophytes, more specific: Helophyte
+7. Cryptophytes, more specifically: Helophyte
-8. Cryptophytes, more specific: Hydrophyte
+8. Cryptophytes, more specifically: Hydrophyte
-9. Cryptophytes, more specific: Hydrophyte
+9. Cryptophytes, more specifically: Hydrophyte
 10. Therophyte, aerophyte and epiphyte not shown

 The description offered here is at the subsection level (e.g. “Cryptophytes” are classified as “Hydrophyte”, “Helophyte” or “Geophyte”; “Phanerophytes” are classified as “Nanophanerophytes”, “Mesophanerophytes” or “Megaphanerophytes”).
-When in doubt, information is to be retrieved from the internet (e.g. Wikipedia, google photos) or the author is to be contacted.
+When in doubt, information is to be retrieved from the internet (e.g. Wikipedia, Google photos) or the author is to be contacted.
 However, the variable “Plant type” typically relates to the variable “Growth form Raunkiaer” as it follows

-* “Tree”, “Palm” and “Liana” are “Nanophanerophyte” (0.25-8 m height), “Mesophanerophyte” (8-30 m height) or “Megaphanerophyte” (>30 m height), depending on their maximum attainable heights as indicated in parentheses. * If you don't get this info from the paper, a quick google photo search can give you an idea.
+* “Tree”, “Palm” and “Liana” are “Nanophanerophyte” (0.25-8 m height), “Mesophanerophyte” (8-30 m height) or “Megaphanerophyte” (>30 m height), depending on their maximum attainable heights as indicated in parentheses. * If you don't get this info from the paper, a quick Google photo search can give you an idea.
 “Shrub” and “Succulent” are either “Chamaephyte” or (most often) “Nanophanerophyte”, but in some species they be “Mesophanerophyte”.
 * “Herbaceous perennials” may be “Hydrophyte”, “Helophyte”, “Epiphyte”, “Geophyte”, “Hemicryptophyte” or “Chamaephyte”.
     + Hydrophyte: herbaceous perennial that lives in or really close to a lake, river or sea
     + Helophyte: herbaceous perennial that lives in a marsh or wetland
     + Geophyte: herbaceous perennial that overwinters below ground.
 These species have a storage below ground of the following types: rhizome, tuber, bulb or similar
     + Hemicryptophyte: herbaceous perennial without storage organ below ground that will overwinter right at ground level
-    + Chamaephyte: herbaceous perennial that will overwinter aboveground but no higher than 25 cm.
+    + Chamaephyte: herbaceous perennial that will overwinter above ground but no higher than 25 cm.
-* “Annual” (and biennials or pseudoannuals) are “Therophyte”.
+* “Annual” (and biennials or pseudo-annuals) are “Therophyte”.
 * “Algae” is “Hydrophyte”.
 * “Bryophyte” can be “Epiphyte” or “Hemicryptophyte”.
 * “Epiphyte” is “Epiphyte”.
-Note that the Raunkier growth form “Aerophyte” is not used in this database.
+Note that the Raunkiaer growth form “Aerophyte” is not used in this database.
 All “Aerophyte” (e.g. genus Tillandsia) are classified as “Epiphyte”.

 ************************************************